JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 And finally click on Apply then OK.

-And Yes, it works perfectly fine.
+And yes, it works perfectly fine.
 We don’t need to manually type again.

 ![step14](./steps/step14.png)